Ian729/NewsArchive/README.md

 * Plus, how wealthy was the family in “Home Alone”?
 * Tokyo appears ready to adjust rules to allow the export of the weapons to the United States, a move that could help Washington support Ukraine’s fight against Russia.
 * The country’s trade with Russia this year has exceeded $200 billion, and makers of cars and trucks are the big winners.
-* Plus the top social media trends of 2023.

 ![Asian](./asian.png)